Lumir Abdixhiku: Early life and education

-Abdixhiku was born on 22 April 1983, in Prishtina, Republic of Kosovo.
+Abdixhiku was born on 22 April 1983, in Pristina, in the Socialist Autonomous Province of Kosovo, then part of the Socialist Republic of Serbia, a constituent unit of Yugoslavia.
 Lumir Abdixhiku finished elementary school from “Gjergj Fishta” and high school from “Xhevdet Doda”.
-After graduating from high school, he started his BA studies in the Faculty of Law and Economics at the University of Prishtina, graduating in 2004.
+After graduating from high school, he started his BA studies in the Faculty of Law and Economics at the University of Pristina, graduating in 2004.
 Abdixhiku continued his postgraduate studies in Great Britain, receiving a MSc in Economics for Business Analysis in 2006 and a PhD in 2013 from Staffordshire University.
 He received his PhD after four years of research in the field of ‘Determinants of Business Tax Evasion in Transition Economies’.

 Personal life

-Lumir Abdixhiku is married and he has two daughters.
-Lumir Abdixhiku has served as Executive Director of Riinvest Institute, one of oldest and most prestigious research institutes and think-tanks in Kosovo.
+Abdixhiku is married and has two daughters.
+He has served as executive director of Riinvest Institute, one of oldest and most prestigious research institutes and think-tanks in Kosovo.
 He held this position from 2010 to 2017, when he resigned following his entry to politics.
-As head of this institute, Mr. Abdixhiku oversaw the implementation of various projects in Kosovo.
-Mr. Abdixhiku has been a Lecturer at Riinvest College since 2007 where he has taught a range of courses in the field of economics.
+As head of this institute, Abdixhiku oversaw the implementation of various projects in Kosovo.
+Abdixhiku has been a lecturer at Riinvest College since 2007 where he has taught a range of courses in the field of economics.

-Lumir Abdixhiku has been a weekly columnist in Koha Ditore from 2011 to 2017.
-Writing under the banner “Letters from limbo”, he has covered a broad range of issues that preoccupied Kosovan society in the aftermath of the declaration of independence, mainly criticizing what he considered rampant corruption, nepotism, gerrymandering, deep state, etc.
+Abdixhiku has been a weekly columnist in Koha Ditore from 2011 to 2017.
+Writing under the banner “Letters from limbo”, he has covered a broad range of issues that preoccupied Kosovan society in the aftermath of the declaration of independence, mainly criticizing what he considered rampant corruption, nepotism, gerrymandering, deep state, among others.

 Leader of LDK

-For three consecutive elections, Lumir Abdixhiku was one of the most voted candidates for the Assembly of Kosovo.
+For three consecutive elections, Abdixhiku was one of the most voted candidates for the Assembly of Kosovo.
 In 2020 he was nominated as Minister of Infrastructure and Transport.
 He also was a member of the Presidency of LDK.

-Following LDK’s defeat in general elections, party leader Isa Mustafa resigned and opened the way for new leadership.
+Following LDK's defeat in the 2020 general election, party leader Isa Mustafa resigned and opened the way for new leadership.
 In the party elections held on 14 March 2021, Lumir Abdixhiku secured 191 votes out of 328 in total, becoming a new party leader.
-As a leader of LDK, Lumir Abdixhiku has undertaken several reforms and has embraced a conciliatory tone that would help his party reach favorable results in the municipal elections held in 2021.
+As a leader of LDK, Abdixhiku undertook several reforms and embraced a conciliatory tone that helped his party reach favorable results in the municipal elections held in 2021.

 Municipal elections

-In the latest municipal elections, held in October and November (runoff), LDK won in Peja and Lipjan in the first round, while flipping the capital city Prishtina in the runoff and holding Fushe Kosova, Vitia, Istog, Junik and Dragash.
+In the latest municipal elections, held in October and November (runoff), LDK won in Peja and Lipjan in the first round, while flipping the capital city Pristina in the runoff and holding Kosovo Polje, Vitia, Istog, Junik and Dragash.
 In the first round, the popular vote of LDK was 170.177, with 205 assembly members.
 LDK was ranked as the first party based on general vote.

+2025 Parliamentary Election

+In the 2025 Kosovan parliamentary election, Lumir Abdixhiu ran with the Democratic League of Kosovo (LDK).
+The election resulted in Vetëvendosje securing the largest share of the vote with approximately 40%, while LDK received around 17% of the vote.